Crystal Basin Recreation Area

 More than 700 developed drive-in campsites are available, each with a fire ring and barbecue grate and table.
 Piped water, trash containers and toilets are available at most campgrounds.
 Loon Lake Chalet and Robbs Hut offer year-round lodging for larger groups.

 Anglers cast for small-mouth bass, mackinaw, German brown or rainbow trout in the area's lakes and streams.
+25,000 pounds of rainbow trout are planted each summer.
 View Trout planting schedule

 All lakes have ramp access.
 Ice House Reservoir, Union Valley Reservoir and Loon Lake have paved boat ramps and are large enough to accommodate motorboats.